daxmawal/StarPU-Inference-Server/docs/README.md

 ## Getting Started

 - Start with [installation](./installation.md) for building the server directly on your machine.
+Or see [docker guide](docs/installation.md) for Docker image build.
 - Once installed, [quickstart](./quickstart.md) walks through running inference workloads with the provided tooling.

 ## Configuration Reference